Dentistry for children

 The first “regular” dental visit should be just after your child’s third birthday, unless you have noticed a possible problem or have a specific concern to be discussed.
 You are welcome to bring your child at any age for evaluation.
-The first dental visit is usually involves a visual exam and disucssion with parent and child.
+The first dental visit is usually involves a visual exam and discussion with parent and child.
 If there is a possible problem we will take radiographs (x-rays) to hep us detect decay and check on the progress of your child’s permanent teeth under the gums.
-We may clean your child’s teeth and apply topical fluoride to help protect the teeth against decay.
+We may clean your child’s teeth and apply topical fluoride and dental sealants to help protect the teeth against decay.
 Most important of all, we will review with you how to clean and care for your child’s teeth.
 This is a good time for both the parent and Doctor to discussed how best to care for the child.

 What should I tell my child about the first dental visit?

 We are asked this question many times.
 We suggest you prepare your child the same way you would before their first haircut or trip to the shoe store.
 We would like to make their visit as positive as possible, so starting with a good attitude is important.

 - Take your child for a “preview” of the office.

 - Read books with them about going to the dentist.

 - Review with them what the dentist will be doing at the time of the first visit.

 - Speak positively about your own dental experiences.

 - Check to see if you need fluoride.